We’re hiring now for various shifts at our factories around the country.

-“Seller” means Talley’s Group Limited and or Talley’s Frozen Foods Limited;
+“Seller” means Talley’s Group Limited and or Talley’s Limited;

-3.3.
-Execution of a facsimile or electronic copy of a document and transmission from one party by facsimile or electronic transmission to the other or their representative is intended to bind the first party and will constitute a binding offer and or acceptance and satisfy the requirements of Sections 9 to 27 of the Property Law Act 2007 and of the Electronic Transactions Act 2002.
+3.3 Execution of a facsimile or electronic copy of a document and transmission from one party by facsimile or electronic transmission to the other or their representative is intended to bind the first party and will constitute a binding offer and or acceptance and satisfy the requirements of Sections 9 to 27 of the Property Law Act 2007 and of the Contract and Commercial Law Act 2017.

-4.4.
-The Buyer acknowledges that any reference to terms of trade other than these terms of trade (e.g. reference on a Buyer’s order to its own terms of trade) shall not be binding on the Seller and shall not form a part of the contract of sale, which instead shall be under the Terms and Conditions of Contract unless such other terms or any part of them are expressly acknowledged to apply by explicit reference to such other terms in the Purchase Order Confirmation (subject to Clause 6 at all times).
+4.4 The Buyer acknowledges that any reference to terms of trade other than these terms of trade (e.g. reference on a Buyer’s order to its own terms of trade) shall not be binding on the Seller and shall not form a part of the contract of sale, which instead shall be under the Terms and Conditions of Contract unless such other terms or any part of them are expressly acknowledged to apply by explicit reference to such other terms in the Purchase Order Confirmation (subject to Clause 6 at all times).

 No instruction, stipulation, condition or variation to the Terms and Conditions of Contract shall have any force or effect unless agreed to in writing by the Seller and the Buyer.

 Where any conflict exists between the Standard Terms and or terms and conditions in the client account application form and or in the Purchase Order Confirmation and/or in the Buyer’s terms of trade (provided that the Seller has agreed to such terms in accordance with Clause 4.4):